tytydraco/yessleep/out/I_found_a_weird_book_and_now_I_might_be_in_danger.md

 But as I did, I saw something in the corner of my eye, something standing just beyond the entrance to my roommate’s bedroom.
 Even in the darkness of the room, its figure was distinct, like a person… When I turned, though, nothing was there.
 I thought it was my mind playing tricks on me, so I shook it off and sat on the couch.

-My eyes then drifted to the open book before me.
+My gaze then drifted to the open book before me.

 *Once you let it in, it’ll never leave.*